How it works

 Measure how good each team is

-One Trillion Brackets is built on my proprietary simulation engine, SAMSIM, which runs Monte Carlo simulations using Strength Scores mostly from KenPom, but with some adjustments of my own.
+One Trillion Brackets is built on my simulation engine, SAMSIM, which runs Monte Carlo simulations using strength scores from KenPom.
 Every team gets a single number that captures how strong they are.
-KenPom factors in offense, defense, pace, strength of schedule, injuries, and home/away performance.
+KenPom factors in offense, defense, pace, strength of schedule, and home/away performance.
 I am grateful to Ken Pomeroy for his long history of incredible work.

 Example: A typical 1-seed is around +35.
 A typical 16-seed is around -1.
 That 36-point gap tells you Duke should win comfortably.